VladPliska/recipeApp/README.md

 This is a recipe application built with the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 It allows users to sign up, log in, log out and perform CRUD operations on recipes.
 The project consists of two controllers: the user controller for authentication and the recipe controller.

 ## Features
-- User authentication (sign up, log in, and logout)
+- User authentication (sign up, log in, and log out)
 - Recipe management (create, read, update, and delete recipes)
 - Saving and retrieving saved recipes
 - User authentication middleware for protected routes
 - API documentation using Swagger UI

 ## Dependencies
-kindly check package.json file for all the dependencies
+kindly check the package.json file for all the dependencies

 ## Installation
 Install the dependencies: